StanfordCBCL/StenosisTool/README.md

 ## Running Pipeline (Overview)

 Each tool has been seperated into individual scripts.
 A more detailed description of what each file does can be found [here](docs/script_documentation.txt).
+In general, steps are presented assuming a smooth workflow.

 ### Prerequisites